 Peritonitis is a serious condition.
 It requires immediate treatment.
 If not promptly treated, it can be fatal.

-- Primary peritonitis—occurs when there is a buildup of fluid in the abdomen.
+- Primary peritonitis—Occurs when there is a buildup of fluid in the abdomen.
 This is called ascites .
-It is caused by chronic liver disease, among other conditions.
+It is caused by health conditions, such as cirrhosis of the liver.

 |Copyright © Nucleus Medical Media, Inc.|